 - Improper Rigging: Ensure your line, leaders, and hooks are strong enough for sharks.

-- Undersized fishing rods and reels.
-Use quality gear, sized approriately for the fish you're intending to catch.
+- Undersized fishing rods and reels: Use quality gear, sized appropriately for the fish you're intending to catch.
 You can use the rods and reels I suggest above if you like, but just be sure to use heavy weight rods paired with like-sized reels that have a good drag.

 FAQ: Shark Fishing in North Carolina